python-botogram/botogram/docs/api/telegram.rst

       * :py:class:`botogram.ReplyKeyboardHide`
       * :py:class:`botogram.ForceReply`

+      The *notify* parameter is for defining if your message should trigger a notification on the client side (yes by default).

       :param str sticker: The path to the webp-formatted sticker
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object extra: An extra reply interface object to attach
+      :param bool notify: If you want to trigger the client notification.

 .. py:class:: botogram.Chat